Castle Mill: Development and controversy

 In 2010, Oxford City Council capped the number of students that Oxford University and Oxford Brookes University were permitted to have in private rented housing to 3,000 each.
 The Council was encouraged by local lobbies such as the East Oxford Residents Forum to use planning permission as an enforcement mechanism.
 If either University breached the cap, the Council threatened to prevent new buildings from being occupied.
 As a consequence of these restrictions, the Universities looked to develop sites for student accommodation in partnership with commercial providers.

-Since 2012, the Oxford University Estates Directorate, with the help of Longcross, have been developing the one hectare Castle Mill brown field site (400m × 25m), north of the existing accommodation, between the Cripley Meadow Allotments and the railway tracks, close to the southern end of Port Meadow, to meet the need for graduate places.
+Since 2012, the Oxford University Estates Directorate, with the help of Longcross, have been developing the 2½ acres (one hectare) Castle Mill brown field site, north of the existing accommodation, between the Cripley Meadow Allotments and the railway tracks, close to the southern end of Port Meadow, to meet the need for graduate places.

 The development has been controversial, since the four to five storey blocks overlook Port Meadow, an historic open area to the north with views of some of Oxford's skyline.
 Campaigners warned of damage to views of Oxford.
 There was an online petition and a "Save Port Meadow" campaign was established in December 2012.
 Concern was raised by the Oxford Preservation Trust, Layla Moran MP, the Liberal Democrats, and Green Party.
 Some members of Oxford University expressed anger.
 The development has been likened by a critic to building a "skyscraper beside Stonehenge".

 In February 2013, a local newspaper reported that Oxford City Council had entered negotiations with Oxford University to reduce the height of the buildings by two storeys.
 There was a protest and picket of Congregation, the University's formal assembly of senior members, at the Sheldonian Theatre in central Oxford.
 The protesters including members of the University, such as Diarmaid MacCulloch, Professor of the History of the Church and TV historian.
 Oxford University donors, such as Michael Moritz, and the University's Vice-Chancellor, Prof. Andrew Hamilton, were also targeted with letters by the protesters, warning that the buildings "blot out the unique view of Oxford's Dreaming Spires from Port Meadow".
 Campaigners claimed that the decision on the development was unlawful.
 The author Philip Pullman condemned the buildings; this was featured in the national press.